congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

     }
 }
 ```
-### Supported topology
+### 3.4 Supported topology
 The test supports t0 and t1 topologies, not supports dualtor topology.

-## Test cases
+## 4. Test cases

-Note:
-  1. The hash field is randomly selected in the test cases, and in the first phase, the fields required by MSFT will be coverd in the cases - including ip protocol, dst ip, src ip, dst port, src port, inner dst ip, inner src ip.
-Other supported fields will be covered in the future.
+Notes:
+  1. The hash field is randomly selected in the test cases.
+Currently these fields are tested: 'IN_PORT', 'SRC_MAC', 'DST_MAC', 'ETHERTYPE', 'VLAN_ID', 'IP_PROTOCOL', 'SRC_IP', 'DST_IP', 'L4_SRC_PORT', 'L4_DST_PORT', 'INNER_SRC_IP', 'INNER_DST_IP'.
+  2. DST_MAC, ETHERTYPE, VLAN_ID fields are only tested in lag hash test cases, because L2 traffic is needed to test these fields, and there is no ecmp hash when switching in L2.
-  2. IPv4 or IPv6 traffic is randomly selected in the test cases.
+  3. IPv4 and IPv6 are covered in the test, but the versions(including the inner version when testing the inner fields) are randomly selected in the test cases.
+  4. For the inner fields, three types of encapsulations are covered: IPinIP, VxLAN and NVGRE.
+For the VxLAN packet, the default port 4789 and a custom port 13330 are covered in the test.

 ### Test cases #1 - Verify the “show switch-hash capabilities” gets the supported hash fields.
 1. Get the supported hash fields via cli "show switch-hash capabilities"